tritonlmk/Behavioral-Cloning/writeup_template.md

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.

-For details about how I created the training data, see the next section.
+I just used the sample_training_data given, the result look fine.
+Some techniques about data collection includes driving both conterclockwise and clockwise(that's two tracks of data).
+Collecting data of driving from the edge of the road to the middle at some sharp turns.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to using preprocessing to generate more data, using pictures take by all three cameras.
+Using a good model and then tune it.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model published by NVIDIA in the paper "End to End learning for Self-Driving Cars" I thought this model might be appropriate because the model is designed as an end to end driving solution which also takes pictures from cameras an the input.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set by a rate of 0.8.
+I found that my first model had a low mean squared error on the training set and also a low mean squared error on the validation set.
+(Of course I applied dropout layers)

-To combat the overfitting, I modified the model so that ...

-Then I ...
+Then I used a generator to feed data to the neural network.
+Using the appropriate parameters to train the model.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+It doesn't preform well because I do missed one fully connected layer at first.
+After I added the layer, the result seem good.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.